We work on self-esteem by providing a relaxing, supportive environment with knowledgeable, friendly staff who follow a “can-do” philosophy!

 Linette is a Physiotherapist and co-owner of Calgary Youth Physiotherapy Ltd. Her passion for physio is evident in her treatment philosophy and vision for the clinic.
 Her professional interests include sports injuries (high knowledge of gymnastics), posture, paediatric orthopaedic and neurodevelopmental conditions.
 Linette has trained in paediatric vestibular rehabilitation and has completed her Cuevas Medek Exercises (CME) level 1 training.
 Her combined experience and training make for a robust skill set, which she loves to share with CYP clients.
 When she’s not at the clinic, Linette is on the move – enjoying running, walking, traveling and spending time with her family.

 Keltie is a Physiotherapist and co-owner of Calgary Youth Physiotherapy Ltd. Keltie holds a Bachelor of Science in Kinesiology and a Master of Science in Physical Therapy, she has also completed training in medical acupuncture and dry needling, as well as paediatric vestibular rehabilitation.
+Keltie has completed two Return to Play pediatric concussion courses.
+One on the Assessment of Persistent Post Concussion Symptoms and one focusing on the Treatment of Persistent Post Concussion Symptoms.
+She is passionate about working with kids who have had concussion to get them back in the game.
 At the clinic Keltie enjoys assessing and treating children and adults with sports injuries, orthopaedic, neurological and developmental conditions.
 A long time Highland dancer herself – Keltie has special interest in dance related injuries.
 She continues to be involved in the Highland dance community as a teacher, and judge at dance competitions.
 Keltie, her husband and two kids love to keep physically active.
 You may find them skiing, running or anywhere near a beach enjoying water sports!

 Amy joined the CYP team in early 2013.
 After graduating from the University of Manitoba, Amy worked in a private setting in the area of orthopaedics and sports medicine.
 She also worked with preschool-aged children with neurological impairments and developmental delays in preschool and home settings.
 Amy has completed training in medical acupuncture/dry needling/manual therapy and spinal manipulation, toe walking and the paediatric vestibular system.
 Amy had always known she wanted to work with children and has had a great passion for it.
 As a former gymnast and gymnastics coach, she understands the demands sports and everyday life can have on the body and loves to help children and teens meet those demands with healthy bodies.
 When not in the clinic, Amy can be found spending time with her daughter Mara and can also be seen hiking, running, golfing or reading a good book.